-On 18 and 19 April 2018, the IRZ and the Moroccan Public Prosecutor’s Office organised a conference in Marrakesh on “Discovery of a corpse – cooperation between the justice system and legal and forensic medicine”.
-This took place as part of the project “Cooperation with the Kingdom of Morocco in the field of legal and forensic medicine, with particular consideration paid to the concerns of the Moroccan justice system” project, which the IRZ is coordinating between 2017 and 2019 as part of the project financed by the German Foreign Office (Transformation partnerships with North Africa/the Middle East).
+On 10 July 2018, the IRZ together with the Moroccan Public Prosecutor’s Office in Casablanca, organised a seminar on “An introduction to toxicology”.
+This took place as part of the “Cooperation with the Kingdom of Morocco in the field of legal and forensic medicine, with particular consideration paid to the concerns of the Moroccan justice system” project.
+The IRZ is coordinating this project between 2017 and 2019 as part of the project financed by the German Foreign Office (“Transformation partnerships with North Africa/the Middle East”).

 Experts from the Berlin Charité gave the participants from public prosecutor’s offices and legal and forensic medicine an overview of toxicology in Germany and pointed out the methods that are currently used for detecting toxic effects.

 Following an introduction to the legal framework and terms of forensic toxicology, the speakers talked about the systems used for toxicological examinations.
 Urine, blood, hair and organs can be used to make statements about the possible cause of death by various substances.

 The German experts used examples of cases to demonstrate the particularities of carbon monoxide poisoning, which was used back in ancient times as a means of suicide or murder weapon.
 The last lecture of the seminar was about the advantages and disadvantages of hair analysis.
 The lecture dealt in particular with the time window for proving substance misuse and the formal specifications for analysing test subjects.